| Question | Best for | Next action |

 Walleye: Date Plus Slot Rule

-Walleye opener searches usually need two checks.
+Walleye opener planning usually needs two checks.
 First, confirm whether the spring season is open in the FMZ.
 Second, read the size and possession language for that same zone.

 This matters because two zones can reopen on different Saturdays and still use different size rules.
 A trip that is legal in one FMZ on a given weekend may not be legal in another FMZ, and a fish that can be kept in one water may need to be released in another.